tylertomaseski/TyFolio/docs/portfolio/eronoctosis.md

 * Technical Producer
 * Designer

-For Eronoctosis I designed the core concept, developed the character controller, multiplayer code, and almost anything that isn't the AI.
+For Eronoctosis I designed the core concept, developed the character controller, multiplayer code, and almost anything that isn't the AI. **I coordinated the team and our tasks through the original project, its steam release, and the addition of the Devotion DLC.**

-## Lessons Learned
+### Lessons Learned

+* Project management from conception to release without a publisher
 * Multiplayer Gameplay Code
 * Pipelines for efficient indie content generation